chillakalyan/riscv-boot-analysis/docs/opensbi_linux_transition.md

-# OpenSBI → Linux Boot Transitio
+# OpenSBI → Linux Boot Transition

 In a RISC-V system using OpenSBI firmware, the processor begins execution in Machine Mode (M-mode).
 OpenSBI performs platform